Frederic Evans (cricketer): Cricket career

 Evans was educated at Cheltenham College, Rugby School and Exeter College, Oxford, from where he graduated with a third in Classical Moderations and it seems he devoted most of his time to games.
-He made his first-class debut for Oxford University against MCC at Magdalen College in 1863 and was awarded his blue that year, top-scoring with 25 in Oxford' first innings at Lord's.
-He won blues in the subsequent two seasons and in the match against Cambridge in 1865 he made his highest first-class score of 43.
-In that season he was also selected for the Gentlemen versus Players in what turned out to be his final first-class appearance and he returned his best bowling figures of 5-32.
+He made his debut for Oxford University against MCC at Magdalen College in 1863 and was awarded his blue that year, top-scoring with 25 in Oxford' first innings at Lord's.
+He won blues in the subsequent two seasons and in the match against Cambridge in 1865 he made his highest score of 43.
+In that season he was also selected for the Gentlemen versus Players in what turned out to be his final appearance and he returned his best bowling figures of 5-32.

 Evans was a right-handed, middle or lower-order batsman and a fast right-arm round-armed bowler.
 In 1863 he was no-balled for bowling from above the shoulder and from then on his opportunities with the ball were limited.
-He scored 302 first-class runs at 18.87 and took 13 wickets at 14.75.
+He scored 302 runs at 18.87 and took 13 wickets at 14.75.
 He also played for Gentlemen of Warwickshire and the Free Foresters.